Timthreetwelve/TrayLauncher/TrayLauncher/ReadMe.txt

 ================
 From the Options menu you can choose to have TrayLauncher start with windows so that it will always be available (recommended).
 You can choose to have a notification display when it starts.
 You can also choose to have the main window be hidden when TrayLauncher starts (recommended).
+When selected, the "Minimize to Tray on Exit" option will hide the main window instead of exiting the application when the "X" on the title bar is clicked.

+The next item on the Options menu will show or hide the Type column in the main window.

 The next section of the Options menu allows you to increase or decrease the font size of both the TrayLauncher menu and the grid in the main window.